raj0926/gdeltr2/readme.md

 #### <strong>Code Books</strong>

 All these the GDELT and GKG datasets contain a whole host of codes that need resolution to be human readable.
 The package contains easy access to these code books to allow for that resolution.
-These functions provide access to the codebooks:
+These functions provide access to the code books:

 -   `get_codes_gcam()` - retrieves Global Content Analysis Measurement **\[GCAM\]** codes
 -   `get_codes_cameo_country()` - retrieves Conflict and Mediation Event Observations **\[CAMEO\]** country codes